Adilmunawar/adinox/README.md

 **Q:  How is AdiNox different from Google Authenticator/Authy?**
 A:   (Explain the differences, focusing on AdiNox's unique features, advantages, or philosophy, e.g., open-source, privacy focus, specific features).

-## Acknowledgements

-* Mention any libraries, frameworks, or other projects that AdiNox uses.
-* Thank any contributors or sponsors.

 ## Contact

 * **Email:** adilfromavengers@gmail.com